fuse-mars/tutorial-sailsjs-privacy/README.md

 # Prerequisite
 * Intermediate Knwoledge of [nodejs](https://nodejs.org/en/)

+# Inspiration
+[An article](https://kev.inburke.com/kevin/dont-use-sails-or-waterline/) by [@ekrubnivek](https://twitter.com/ekrubnivek) brings to the table, all reasons for **NOT using Sailsjs in production**.
+However, at [Fusemachines](), we have an application written in Sailsjs that handles third part information.
+So I did some digging and found out that the security concerns mentioned in the article, are not really of great concern if you know what you are doing.

+A few key points that we followed to continue using Sailsjs.
+* An internet application is supposed to be accessible by the public, so it makes sense for Sailsjs team to make **generated routes**, public by default.
+* Sailsjs team has improved their security policy guidelines, a closed [github issue](https://github.com/balderdashy/sails/issues/2830) has more detail.

 # Goal
 We are creating a **secured** app to manage different `teams` in a company.
 A team can have a name, a description, and a list of members.